 Find out about the importance of social norms and social networks in developing initiatives to make people behave in a more sustainable way.

-Rather than exploring in detail each of the nine principles of MINDSPACE outlined in the previous section, here we focus on the “N” of MINDSPACE – “Social Norms.”
+Rather than exploring in detail each of the nine principles of MINDSPACE, here we focus on the “N” of MINDSPACE – “Social Norms.”
 It is very rarely that people act purely as individuals.
 Most of our behaviour is social – with family, friends, colleagues or even strangers on the commute to work.
 Many strategies for promoting sustainable behaviour seem to forget this, and focus exclusively on people as individuals.

 Too often, communications on sustainability are directed to the individual as a single unit in the larger social system.
 This can make the problems feel overwhelming, but through an enhanced awareness of what other people are doing, a stronger sense of collective purpose can be developed.